jwstegemann/fritz2-docs/RemoteCalls.md

         } andThen update
 ```

-By using `apply` you create just another handler that chains the asnyc remote call and the update-`Handler` in a way that does not block and schedules your update right when you processed the answer from your backend.
+By using `apply`, you create another handler which chains the asnyc remote call and the update-`Handler` in a way that doesn't block.
+It schedules your update right after you processed the answer from your backend.
 You can use this `Handler` like any other to handle `Flow`s of actions:

 ```kotlin
 ... render {